 Link Group has been running for over 20 years at Huntington School.
 The school welcome senior citizens from the local community, into school, every Wednesday afternoon to meet students, take part in an activity and have a cup of tea.
 It is a brilliant opportunity for local seniors to meet and socialise and a brilliant opportunity for our students to meet people they wouldn’t come across in their everyday lives and to gain skills such as communication, team work and problem solving.

-If you would like to come along to the Link Group, contact Miss Mower at the school.
+If you would like to come along to the Link Group, contact Mrs Hewitt at the school.

 Here is the Link Group Blog were you can find out what they have been up to, week by week:

 Today the link group were preparing for Huntington fire service to visit them and tell them all about what they do, their main roles within the fire service and how they can protect themselves from fires occurring within their homes.
 The fire service explained to the elderly residents of link group that it is very important to have a fire alarm or invest in one and to make sure that their fire alarms are checked weekly, they also said that it is important to unplug electrical objects through the night to reduce risks of fires and gave each person a leaflet they could fill in and send off in the post.

 After the fire service had visited link group, y9-y12 choir came to sing to the elderly residents and performed 3 songs that they had been practising for the live lounge performance tomorrow night.

 The whole of link group enjoyed the choir’s performance and gave them a huge round of applause at the end of the session.